-This support from our Investors has enabled us to provide substantial financial benefits to the mission of the Uniting Church.
-For the nine months to the end of 2018, Uniting Church SA Investment Fund Limited provided the operational budget of Uniting Church SA with a grant of \$1.66 million.
-Our Investors also received competitive interest rates on their investments, being paid a total of \$4.2 million in interest.
+This support from our Investors has enabled us to continue to provide substantial financial benefits to the mission of the Uniting Church SA.
+For 2020, Uniting Church SA Investment Fund Limited provided the operational budget of Uniting Church SA with a distribution of \$2.315 million.
+Our Investors also received competitive interest rates on their investments, being paid a total of \$4.197 million in interest.